What can I do if I am discriminated against because of my disability in the ACT?

-You can download a complaint form from the AHRC website at https://www.humanrights.gov.au/complaints/make-complaint or you can contact the AHRC to get one.
+You can complete the online complaint form or download a complaint form from the AHRC website at https://www.humanrights.gov.au/complaints/make-complaint or you can contact the AHRC to get one.

 You can fill in the complaint form and post, fax or lodge it online.
 If you are unable to put the complaint in writing, the AHRC can help you with this.

 You do not need a lawyer to make a complaint but it can help to discuss your complaint with a lawyer before you lodge it so that you are sure that you have included all relevant information.

 A complaint can be made in any language.
 If you need a translator or interpreter, the AHRC can usually arrange this for you.